City of Frontenac native rain garden Photo by: Carol Davit

 Forethought, planning, and patience pay off when creating nativescapes from seed, seedlings, and/or small containers.
 Unlike turf lawns installed by rolling out pre-cut sod or a bed planted with petunias already in full bloom, native plantings take time to become established.
 Time can be thought of as a principle of design or an art element that changes the appearance of plants not only during each season of the year, but also as they grow from seed to maturity.

 Be aware that when native grass and wildflower seeds are sown, they invest their energy primarily into root development for years before transitioning focus to above-ground plant growth and flowering.
 These plants may not reach their mature size or bloom proficiently until three or more years after seeding.
-Also, canopy trees, such as bald cypress or native oaks, can take decades to grow 60 to 70 feet tall, but with the potential to grow up to two feet a year, their growth can be apparent within just a few years after planting.
+Also, canopy trees, such as bald cypress or native oaks, can take decades to grow 60 to 70 feet tall.
+However, with the potential to grow up to two feet a year, their growth can be apparent within just a few years after planting.

 Once the timeline for establishing native plant landscapes is understood, a community’s appreciation and support for such investments should increase.
 Educational signage posted by seeded landscapes and new tree plantings can help create a conservation ethic amongst community members by informing them of establishment timelines, the benefits of native plants, and the stewardship commitment the community has made to the long-term success of each new landscape (planting, bed, etc.).

 In addition to new, designed plantings, communities can manage native plants already growing in local natural areas, such as intact tracts of woodland or forest, rocky outcrops with native glade plants, or even remnant prairie.
-Management plans written for these areas will provide guidance on stewardship practices to protect their health or improve places that have been degraded by, for example, soil erosion or invasive plants.
-Natural resources utilized as green infrastructure, such as local streams and urban forests, provide a third opportunity for communities to manage and invest in native plants.
-Amongst other benefits, the ecological services provided by green infrastructure can connect people to nature, enhance the quality of our lives, and make our communities as ecologically sustainable as possible.
+These remnant natural communities may even provide habitat for plant and animal species of conservation concern.
+Management plans written for these areas will provide guidance on short- and long-term stewardship practices to protect their health or improve places that have been degraded by, for example, soil erosion or invasive plants.

 Commitment to Native Landscape Timelines Resources

-A. Native tree growth information
+C. Native tree growth information:

 Chart comparing mature heights of three native trees: eastern redbud (under 30 feet), river birch (30-60 feet), and white oak (over 60 feet)